Prepare for Success

 Utilize the Virtual Mentor in your course

-Each Winter Session course has a virtual mentor who will be working in the course space beginning Nov.
-4. The role of the virtual mentor is to help students navigate the online course space.
+Each Winter Session course has a virtual mentor who will be working in the course space beginning early November.
+The role of the virtual mentor is to help students navigate the online course space.
 They assist with logistical/technical issues, provide tips and resources for success, and offer clarification and guidance in non-content related areas.
 Virtual mentors are not instructors or teaching assistants.

 - Follow the course schedule and create a detailed timeline or outline of all required activities to make sure that deadlines are met.